-How do I create my own thematic units?
+How do I create my own Preschool Themes?

-We first started with gardening activities.
-We LOVE the outdoors and for us it required no prep. so for me it was an easy solution.
+We first started with gardening activities, nature & the outdoors so for me it was an easy solution.

 We had such a good time and learned so much each day that I started thinking about what we could learn about next.
 Winter came and our activities needed to move indoors.
 I planned for rainy days and art projects and the next thing I knew it was summer.
 We went to the beach and learned that it’s not just a fun place for us to play it’s home to many plants and animals.
 We went to the tide pools at low tide.

-There are 3 things I use when planning my units:
+The 3 things I use when planning Preschool Themes: